ChangRiver/realworld/instructors/guides/frontend.md

 The first thing you'll want to do is set up a github repo.
 We recommend creating a root level `src/` folder where your codebase will live.
 You can see a good example of this in the [conduit-angular repo](https://github.com/GoThinkster/conduit-angularjs-final).

 ## 2. Start building your app
 For your convenience, we have a live API server running at https://conduit.productionready.io/api for you to build your application against.
+You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/API.md) which contains all routes & responses for the server.
 Alternatively, you can install one of the completed backend servers and run it locally.

 #### Required Functionality